Crawfish Fiesta

 Crawfish Fiesta is an album by Professor Longhair, released in 1980 by Alligator Records.
 It features Dr. John, who reprised his original role as guitarist in Longhair's band, Johnny Vidacovich on drums, Tony Dagradi and Andrew Kaslow on sax, and Longhair's long time conga player Alfred "Uganda" Roberts.
 The album was recorded at the Sea-Saint Studios in New Orleans and it was co-produced by Kaslow, his wife Allison and Bruce Iglauer.
 It won the first W.C.
 Handy Blues Album of the Year award in 1980.

 On October 16, 2012, Alligator Records reissued the album on vinyl with one previously unreleased bonus track, a cover Percy Mayfield's "River's Invitation" which was recorded during rehearsal of the recording session of the album.

 Critical reception

 The album was voted as one of the Top 10 Albums of the Year by The New York Times.

+DownBeat reviewer Michael Goldberg praised the release as a "near perfect album for Longhair to leave behind".
+He called Longhair "as agile as a teenager" at the keyboard.
+He said the album was a "tour de force" that should be in every R&B collection.